alisoftengine/dndcc/README.md

 ## Development

-The **DnDCC**'s functionality was built to accomodate **full CRUD** services, allowing it's users to _create_, _read_, _update_, and _delete_ information available in the web-app. using `React` to host the front-end components, a component hierarchy was mapped out to focus on allowing for the user's ease of use and navigation.
+**DnDCC**'s functionality was built to accomodate **full CRUD** services, allowing it's users to _create_, _read_, _update_, and _delete_ information available in the web-app. using `React` to host the front-end components, a component hierarchy was mapped out to focus on allowing for the user's ease of use and navigation.
 Routing the user from **Character Create** to **Character View** with an ever-present navigation bar that provided a route to **Character Selection** made for an intuitive design.

 _Back-end_ scaffolding was built to provide the _front-end_ with **RESTful API** functionality.
 Utilizing `MongoDB` to create and store this information, API calls were made in the **Character Select**, **Character View**, and **Character Edit** components to render consistent information across all characters created.